CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ## Lab 2 - Build and maintain an enterprise Check Point policy with IAC using Ansible

 ### Add latest Check Point management ansible collection
-Install the collection with this command:
+Install the Management collection with this command:
 ```bash
 ansible-galaxy collection install check_point.mgmt
 ```